PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 ElectroBraid Gate Wiring for Areas with Snow

-NOTE: In all applications where underground wire is NOT in a conduit (negative wires only) be sure to leave a small loop of extra wire underground to allow for ground heave due to frost and ground settling.
+NOTE: In all applications where underground lead-out wire is NOT in a conduit, (negative wires only), be sure to leave a small loop of extra wire underground to allow for ground heave due to frost and ground settling.

-Wiring Cross Fencing Sections Paddock Division for Rotational Grazing
+Wiring a Cross-Fencing Section Or Paddock Division for Rotational Grazing

 Using Gate Handles for Gate

-Gate Handles make the perfect, cost effective, 15 to 20 foot wide gate for infrequent use only.
-They give easy access for bringing heavy equipment in or out of paddocks for seeding or fertilizing.
+If a gate will be used infrequently, Gate Handles make a very good, cost effective solution for gaps 15 to 20 feet wide.
+They give easy access for bringing heavy equipment in or out of paddocks.

 Gate Handle Kit